Menu

 Androgenic alopecia (pattern hair loss)

-The single biggest cause.
-In men, DHT shrinks follicles on the top of the scalp first, producing the typical receding hairline + crown thinning pattern (Norwood scale).
-In women, it produces diffuse thinning across the crown and a widening parting (Ludwig scale).
-Effective treatment for both involves blocking DHT and/or stimulating follicle activity directly — which is what our oral and topical medications do.
+The big one.
+In men, DHT shrinks follicles on the top of the scalp first, which is why the hairline recedes and the crown thins (the Norwood scale).
+In women it shows up as diffuse thinning across the crown and a widening parting (the Ludwig scale).
+Treatment for both comes down to blocking DHT, stimulating the follicles directly, or both.
+That is exactly what our oral and topical medications do.

 Telogen effluvium

-A sudden increase in shed hair, typically triggered by stress, illness, childbirth, crash dieting, or thyroid issues.
-Usually self-resolving within 3-6 months once the trigger is addressed.
-Telogen effluvium does not respond to finasteride and does not require it — but topical minoxidil can speed recovery.
+A sudden increase in shedding, usually triggered by stress, illness, childbirth, crash dieting or thyroid problems.
+It normally resolves on its own within 3 to 6 months once the trigger is dealt with.
+Finasteride does nothing for it and is not needed, but topical minoxidil can speed up recovery.

 Alopecia areata